-Jonathan C. Bond is an associate in the Washington, D.C. office of Gibson, Dunn & Crutcher.
+Jonathan C. Bond is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He practices in the firm's Litigation Department and is a member of its Appellate and Constitutional Law Practice Group.

 Mr. Bond has briefed more than twenty cases in the Supreme Court of the United States at the certiorari or merits stages, and more than thirty cases in other federal and state appellate courts, involving issues of constitutional law, administrative law, employee benefits, telecommunications, foreign sovereign immunity, securities, class actions, and intellectual property, among others.
 He also has argued appeals in the United States Courts of Appeals for the First and District of Columbia Circuits and in the Arizona Court of Appeals, addressing questions of federal preemption, employee benefits, telecommunications, administrative law, and federal-court abstention doctrines.

 - Bank Markazi v.
 Peterson (2016) – Represented victims of state-sponsored terrorism (including 1983 Beirut Marine Corps barracks bombing) who hold judgments against the government of Iran in defeating separation-of-powers challenge to federal statute enabling execution against nearly $2 billion in assets.

 - Commonwealth of Puerto Rico v.
 Franklin California Tax-Free Trust (2016) – Represented creditors in successful challenge to Puerto Rico's municipal-bankruptcy legislation as preempted by federal bankruptcy law.